Biometric Ticketing – Is it just a buzz or the need of the hour?

 - Biometric ticketing gets strengthened through repeated usage as the algorithms are current and up to date with the smallest biological change happening as a natural process of aging.

-Biometric authentication has made inroads into the Identification of individuals for various use cases across the spectrum including automated ticketing and fare collection.
+Biometric authentication has made inroads into the identification of individuals for various use cases across the spectrum including automated ticketing or AFC systems.
 Currently, Biometric authentication is on the slope of enlightenment of the Gartner’s hype cycle.
 Biometric ticketing, which is a direct use case of this technology, is making to the mainstream mode related to payments.
 It is a fool-proof ticketing method with a majority of pros; albeit with a few cons.
 The technology has naturally found a foothold through two-factor authentication, with one of the factors predominantly being biometric.
 It is definitely a strong step towards building a fail-safe and robust mode of ticketing for a heterogeneous society and eliminating social evils.

 Article is published in the Metro Rail News online magazine on 24th June 2019